rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 Xcode will not allow, at compile time, any possible data race.

 In version 2.2.2 most of read data, decode data and sort data are executed on a background thread.
+Sorting logrecords and prepare output from rsync for view are also moved to a background thread.

-Swift concurrency makes sure that no data race will occur.
-And again it is important for me to communicate I am only scratching the surface of Swift concurrency, and learning new stuff every day.
+With the above settings in Xcode, Xcode makes sure that no data race will occur.
+And again it is important for me to communicate
-I am not developing RsyncUI into a complex, by code, application.
+I am only scratching the surface of Swift concurrency, and learning new stuff every day.
+But I am not developing RsyncUI into a complex, by code, application.
+RsyncUI is still, in my opinion, easy to read and understand.

-The best example of how Swift concurrency works in RsyncUI is within the log view.
+One example of how Swift concurrency works in RsyncUI is within the log view.
 Loading log records are done one a background thread.
-If there are like 1000 log records, you will see there is a slight delay before log records appear.
+If there are like 1000 or more log records, you will see there is a slight delay before log records appear.
 When work is done on the background thread, RsyncUI updates the view on the main thread.

 ### Combine and asynchronous execution